 Don’t rely on AI

 One of the primary reasons we recommend learning to fly on a low-cost toy drone is that they do not offer an abundance of autonomous flight modes.
 There is no doubt that autonomy, especially the ability for a GPS-enabled drone to hover perfectly in place, makes flying extremely easy.
-In truth, almost anyone can fly the DJI Mavic Pro – tap the button to take off, it hovers with extreme accuracy, then press the button to land almost exactly where you took off.
+In truth, almost anyone can fly drones like the DJI Mavic Pro – tap the button to take off, it hovers with extreme accuracy, then press the button to land almost exactly where you took off.

 Using the Mavic Pro for your first flight is so simple, but what did you learn?
 More important, what will you do if those AI features fail?
 Once again, practice is the key to future successful flights, over-dependence on AI is not practice.